Browsing with filters

 Marie-Louise Winbladh

-In Greece, Cyprus, Israel and Palestine, the reconstruction of the past through archaeology has been used to strengthen national identity.
+In Israel, Palestine, Cyprus and Greece, the reconstruction of the past through archaeology has been used to strengthen national identity.
 Narratives about the past and origin myths have been constructed for political purposes.
 Cyprus and Palestine have both suffered from British colonialism since the early twentieth century, which has had a profound influence on their cultural heritage.
 Through nationalism, archaeology has been exploited by far-right movements and political parties to claim ownership of heritage and has become an efficient political tool.
 In Israel, archaeology and religion have been exploited to construct the Israeli state and still play a crucial role.
 The country claims to be the conqueror of Palestine under the protection of God, who they believe gave them possession of the land.
 Western religious groups are convinced that it is the religious duty of Christians to support the modern nation-state of Israel.
 Biblical archaeology has become an ultra-religious American speciality, marked by fraud and pseudoresearch.
 Notorious smuggling scandals were staged by American Christian multibillionaires buying artefacts looted from the National Museum of Iraq and other countries.
 Looting, plundering and blacklisting are among the most serious problems in Cyprus, causing irreparable damage to artefacts, monuments and society.
 Palestine’s rich archaeological, historical, and religious heritage has been undermined by occupation and land confiscation.
-Hundreds of sites have been looted by the Israeli occupation, and an illegal trade of ancient artefacts has occurred on a large scale.
+Hundreds of sites have been looted during the Israeli occupation, and an illegal trade of ancient artefacts has occurred on a large scale.
 Populism is frequently associated with extreme nationalism and racism.
-Over the past few years, white nationalists and white supremacists have seized the history of Greece and Rome.
-White nationalists and Neo-Nazis in the US and Europe have used the slogan “Classics Made Great Again” showing their obsession with ancient sculptures and their alleged whiteness.
+Over the past few years, white nationalists and supremacists have seized the history of Greece and Rome.
+White nationalists and neo-Nazis in the US have used the slogan “Classics Made Great Again” showing their obsession with ancient sculptures and their alleged whiteness.
 When visiting Jerusalem, the Trump administration promoted an evangelical program where the politics of moral superiority is associated with white Christian supremacy.